-The summer is divided into two sessions.
-A maximum of two courses and an exercise and sport science activity course may be taken during each session.
+In a summer term/session, a full-time undergraduate student must enroll in no less than 6 credit hours.
+A maximum of two courses and an exercise and sport science activity course may be taken during each of the summer session.

-This definition will apply to all eligible programs, including graduate programs, and will be used when administering all Title IV financial aid programs.
+This definition will apply to all eligible programs, undergraduate and graduate, and will be used when administering all Title IV financial aid programs.